 But before you start decorating, you need to make sure you send out Princess Party Invitations.
 These invites are perfect for a princess party.
-They are printed on both sides; one with an image of a castle and the other with lines for who, what, when and where.
+They consist of picture of Disney Princess' that appear to be proudly exclaiming that "you're invited!".
 Envelopes are included, but make sure you slip a separate note into the invitation asking if their daughter prefers pink or purple, who her favorite princess is and her favorite flavor of cake (these will come up again later).
 If you want, toss in some Fanci-Fetti.
 Once you have received all of the RSVP’s you can start decorating for your princess’s party.

 Start off by lining your walkway with the Pink Carpet Runner.
 Once your daughter’s friends arrive, they will feel like princesses as they walk up to your door.
 Outside of the door, hang up the Blank Sign Banner.
 A few days before the event, you can use acrylic paint or permanent marker to decorate the banner.
 Write “Welcome to Princess (Her name)’s Royal Party” or “Welcome Princesses,” anything along those lines.
 The banner is made of all-weather material, so even if it is raining outside, you can keep the banner up.
 If you do not have a walkway towards the main entrance, you can also use the carpet runner in the main hallway and have the banner hanging up in the entry way.
 Also, line the hallway by hanging princess decorations.
 The Princess Pennant Banner would be perfect to drape on both sides of the hall and can be lined with Princess Whirls.
 Right before the entrance to the main room, hang up a Princess Cascade Hanging Column on either side of the entrance.
 Another option would be to use pink festooning and garland draped throughout the hallway.
 As the guests walk down the hallway, they will be fascinated by all of the pretty pinks, purples and princess castles.